sammanthp007/Linux-Kernel-Development/1. Introduction to the Linux Kernel/README.md

 >   process context.* This relationship that applications call into the kernel via
 >   the system call interface is the fundamental manner in which applications
 >   get work done.
+> **When hardware wants to communicate with the system, it issues an interrupt
+> that literally interrupts the processor, which in turn interrupts the kernel:**
+> * A number identifies interrupts and the kernel uses
+>   this number to execute a specific interrupt handler to process and respond
+>   to the interrupt.
+For example, as you type, the keyboard controller issues
+>   an interrupt to let the system know that there is new data in the keyboard
+>   buffer.The kernel notes the interrupt number of the incoming interrupt and
+>   executes the correct interrupt handler.The interrupt handler processes the
+>   keyboard data and lets the keyboard controller know it is ready for more
+>   data.To provide synchronization, the kernel can disable interrupts—either
+>   all interrupts or just one specific interrupt number.
+In many operating
+>   systems, including Linux, the interrupt handlers do not run in a process
+>   context.
+Instead, they run in a special interrupt context that is not
+>   associated with any process.This special context exists solely to let an
+>   interrupt handler quickly respond to an interrupt, and then exit.